What does an Automation Engineer do?

 Yes, automation engineers are a vital part of the manufacturing process.
 Workers and consumers rely on consistency and functionality from automated production, and automation engineers are needed in every production line.
 It can be personally fulfilling to see a system go from an idea to everyday use.

-When starting out their career, an automation engineer can expect to be paid on average £43,939 in the United States.
-With additional on-the-job training and work experience, successful automation engineers who advance in their careers may make from £30,012 to £64,328.
+When starting out their career, an automation engineer can expect to be paid on average £51,081 in the UK.
+With additional on-the-job training and work experience, successful automation engineers who advance in their careers may make from £40,319 to £66,190.

 Working as an automation engineer requires extreme attention to detail.
 Professionals need to be able to tolerate a lot of trial and error to perfect a system.
 They may get frustrated when attempting to solve a problem and the solution isn't clear, and may need to work long hours to resolve issues.